Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Have your dog undergo a thorough physical exam prior to starting NSAIDs.

-- Labrador retrievers taking carprofen for longer than 3 weeks seem to be more vulnerable for liver problems; however, consider though that Labradors are prone to joint problems and that also any dog breed can be virtually affected, whether a Labrador or not.
+- Labrador retrievers taking carprofen for longer than three weeks seem to be more vulnerable for liver problems; however, consider that Labradors are prone to joint problems and that any dog breed can be affected, whether a Labrador or not.

 - Consider that about 70% of possible adverse drug event reports received by Pfizer have been in older dogs.
 However, keep in mind that adverse effects have been also seen in dogs as young as 15 months!

 - Consult with your vet if you are also giving other medications or homeopathic remedies, such as turmeric, as they may interfere with NSAIDs.

 - In some cases, veterinarians prescribe the pain reliever Tramadol along with Rimadyl, so not as much Rimadyl is given.
 Nutraceuticals may be an alternate choice that can be taken along to lower the dosage of Rimadyl.

 - Report any bleeding problems to your vet, as Rimadyl interferes with proper blood clotting.
 For this reason, Rimadyl must be stopped a few days prior to surgery.

 - According to Atlantic Animal Hospital, "The University of California at Davis recommends a two week 'rest' period when changing from any NSAID to carprofen or from carprofen to another NSAID."

 - Report promptly any of the side effects or unusual changes in your dog.
 Some of the most common are listed below.

 - Watch your dog for signs of gastrointestinal upset, such as loss of appetite, vomiting or diarrhea.
 Giving Rimadyl with food may lower the chances of digestive upset, but some dogs develop these issues regardless.